 Understand their strengths and weaknesses –

 Make sure you know their strengths and where they have skill or knowledge gaps.
-Be able and willing to acknowledge these strengths and gaps in order to seek out complementary skills and knowledge to make an idea better and/or to bring an idea to fruition.
+Be able and willing to acknowledge these strengths.
+But also accept their gaps in order to seek out complementary skills/ knowledge to make an idea better and/or to bring an idea to fruition.

 Create their brand –